 Many people are unaware they have this congenital condition because it causes no problems.
-However, some people develop Accessory Navicular Syndrome when the bone and/or posterior tibial tendon are aggravated as a result of trauma, chronic irritation from poor fitting footwear, or excessive activity or over use.
+However, some people develop the painful syndrome when the bone and/or posterior tibial tendon are aggravated as a result of trauma, irritation from poor fitting footwear, or overuse.

-Many people with accessory navicular syndrome also have flat feet (fallen arches), which puts more strain on the posterior tibial tendon, causing inflammation or irritation to the accessory navicular.
+In a number of cases, people with accessory navicular syndrome also have flat feet (fallen arches).
+This puts more strain on the posterior tibial tendon, causing inflammation or irritation to the accessory navicular.

 Symptoms of this condition typically first appear in adolescence, when bones are maturing and cartilage is turning into bone.
 Some people don’t experience the following symptoms until adulthood:

-Immobilization with casting or removable walking boot allows the affected area to rest and alleviate the inflammation.
+Immobilization with casting or a removable walking boot to rest the affected area and alleviate inflammation.

 Ice to reduce swelling.

-Oral non-steroidal anti-inflammatory drugs such as ibuprofen may be prescribed.
+Oral non-steroidal anti-inflammatory drugs such as ibuprofen for pain and inflammation.

-Physical therapy may be prescribed, including exercises and treatments to strengthen the muscles and decrease inflammation.
+Physical therapy with exercises and treatments to strengthen the surrounding muscles can decrease pressure at the inflammation site.
 The exercises may also help prevent recurrence of the symptoms.

-If nonsurgical treatment fails to relieve the symptoms, surgery may be appropriate.
-Surgery may involve removing the accessory bone, reshaping the area and repairing the posterior tibial tendon to improve its function.
-This extra bone is not needed for normal foot function.
+If the repeated treatment fails to relieve the symptoms, your doctor may recommend surgery.
+The procedure usually involves removing the accessory bone, reshaping the area and repairing the posterior tibial tendon to improve its function.
+The accessory navicular is not needed for normal foot function.